 1. When no Facades or Surfaces are selected, the Charts display results for all Facades.

 5. When an individual Surface is clicked on, the chart will display that Surface only.
+If multiple Surfaces are selected, the Charts will display each and the Dashboard will show a weighted average result for all selections.

 By right clicking on any bar on the Chart, the display style can be set.
 Choose between Separate Colors or Smooth Mode (which creates a gradient between the ranges).
 The Chart results may also be sorted by ascending or descending values to display the Charts in order of highest or lowest value.